 In the run up to the busiest retail period of the year, Think with Google presents a few tools and strategies to help advertisers find and engage the widest possible audience over the forthcoming holiday season.

 The festive period can feel like a three-month marathon run at the pace of a sprint, so it’s important to get ahead of the key dates and plan accordingly.
-With Black Friday and Cyber Monday occurring at the end of November, early October is when most advertisers start getting to grips with the essentials of the coming campaigns - activating new keyword lists, building out targeting options and generally implementing as much best practice as possible to ensure smooth execution once Christmas Day starts to loom into view.
-By early December, 49% of consumers still won’t have made any Christmas purchases1, so this is the time to really amp up on seasonal creative and double down on prospect retargeting.
+With Black Friday and Cyber Monday occurring at the end of November, early October is when most advertisers start getting to grips with the essentials of the coming campaigns – activating new keyword lists, building out targeting options and generally implementing as much best practice as possible to ensure smooth execution once Christmas Day starts to loom into view.
+By early December, 49% of consumers still won’t have made any Christmas purchases, so this is the time to really amp up on seasonal creative and double down on prospect retargeting.

 Adtech’s little helpers

 The festive shopping period brings out a hugely diverse audience base.
 Seasonal shoppers mix in with regular customers, requiring marketers to broaden their approach to acquisition or risk missing out on sales.
 Finding ways to address this new, unfamiliar audience without sacrificing value for money can be daunting, but implementing the right technology can save time and reduce stress.